User guideGetting startedQuick start guide

 Step 3: Review your controls

-3. Click on a control to see its sub-controls and detailed requirements
+3. Click a control to expand its sub-controls and detailed requirements

 2. Click "Upload evidence"

-3. Select a file from your computer (PDF, DOCX, images, etc.)
+3. Select a file (PDF, DOCX, images, etc.) and give it a title

-4. Add a title and description explaining what this evidence demonstrates
+4. Add a description of what this file demonstrates

 Step 5: Check your progress

-• •Compliance percentage — increases as you implement controls
+• •Compliance percentage, which increases as you implement controls

 Use case overview page showing owner, status, EU AI Act completion progress, and risk summary cards

-• Create policies: Document your internal AI governance policies
+• Write policies: Document your internal AI policies under Governance → Policy manager

 PreviousNavigating the dashboard